Road closed in front of the bridge

 What Can I Do?

-By doing everything you can to take care of yourself, you help free up critical emergency resources for those in need, such as the disabled, sick and injured or the elderly.
-Families and businesses must be prepared to cover their basic needs without additional assistance for the first three days of a disaster.
-Businesses and residents, who are able, are expected to assist with the recovery, to ensure the area can return to normal as soon as possible.
+When you take every possible step to care for yourself, you free up essential emergency resources for those in need, like the disabled, sick, injured, or elderly.
+Families and businesses should prepare to meet their basic needs for at least the first three days following a disaster without outside help.
+Able businesses and residents should contribute to the recovery efforts, helping the area return to normalcy as swiftly as possible.

 Safe Boating